Snow Plowing For Newbies

 This is not to say that Hiniker is the only good plow.
 Not at all.
 I’ve heard some good things about Western and of course BOSS and probably others.
-But I have no regrets from purchasing our Hiniker.
+But I have no regrets from purchasing our Hiniker plow.

 When I say “reasonably priced”, I don’t want to lead you on.
 A good truck plow is going to be expensive.
-Expect to pay at least $4,000 for a brand new full size straight blade model (small SUV models may cost less).
-A high end V-plow could be $6-7,000 or more.
+Expect to pay at least $4,000 for a brand new full-size straight blade model (small SUV models may cost less).
+A high-end V-plow could be $6-7,000 or more.
 So it’s not inexpensive.
-But if you start out like I did with a cheap model, you’ll wish you had saved your coins and waited for a quality plow.
-You can sometimes find a decent used plow for a lower price, but just make sure you do your homework and if possible take an experienced person with you to look it over.
-Someone’s worn out plow for a “cheap” price can quickly become an expensive project.
+But if you start out as I did with a cheap model, you’ll wish you had saved your coins and waited for a quality plow.
+You can sometimes find a used plow in reasonable condition for a lower price, but just make sure you do your homework and if possible take an experienced person with you to look it over.
+Buying someone’s worn out plow at a “cheap” price can quickly become an expensive project.

 Other Snow Plow Features